 'Local authorities, with the help of other organisations as appropriate, have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment.
 This includes all forms of abuse and neglect.'
-KCSIE 2023 (para 63)
+KCSIE 2024 and exploitation (para 61)